himanshuteotia/doc-save-extension/README.md

-# 🚀 JobSaver Chrome Extension
+# 🚀 DocSaver Chrome Extension

 A Chrome extension to help job seekers save job posts, emails, and opportunities from any website — in just one click.
 Organize and track job-related content efficiently in Notion.